Greg Dyer: Catching controversy

 In the third Test, New Zealand were 1-119 when Dyer claimed a catch off Andrew Jones from the bowling of Craig McDermott.
 TV replays showed that Dyer had fumbled the ball.
 This decision later proved extremely costly for New Zealand because Australia only just narrowly escaped with a draw in the game.
 (Dyer scored 21 and 4 with the bat.)

 "Dyer has to live with his conscience for the rest of his life – no way can I blame the umpires," said New Zealand's cricket manager.

 Dyer later made a statement saying:

 I have not commented earlier because I was in the middle of a Test match and was trying to concentrate on it and also because I, and the Australian team management, felt it would have been inappropriate to comment on umpiring decisions...
 Given that the ball initially hit my left glove and ended in my right glove, I made a gesture of query to the umpires.
 However, I honestly believed at the time of the incident, as did my captain and my teammates, that the ball had not touched the ground.
 One angle of slow motion TV replay apparently indicates that the ball had in fact touched the ground.
 In the circumstances I can understand Andrew Jones being upset, but I would like Andrew, along with all other interested parties, to know that I acted in good faith.

 Australian captain Allan Border said, "I had no doubt whatsoever it was taken and I got a shock later when I saw the replays.
 Greg was very upset."

-Dyer kept his spot in the side for the one-off Bicentennial Test between Australia and England in February 1988.
+Dyer kept his spot in the team for the one-off Bicentennial Test between Australia and England in February 1988.
 Dyer took three catches and scored a duck in a drawn game.
 His last Test for Australia was the one-off Test against Sri Lanka.
 Dyer took six catches and scored 38 in a comfortable Australian win.

 Dropped from Australian team

 New South Wales finished third at the end of the season under Dyer's leadership.
-In March 1988, Dyer was dropped from the Australian side to tour Pakistan that winter in favour of Ian Healy.
+In March 1988, Dyer was dropped from the Australian team to tour Pakistan that winter in favour of Ian Healy.
 This was considered a shock selection at the time because Healy was relatively inexperienced at first class level.

 He was reappointed captain of NSW for the 1988-89 summer.
 He was sacked mid season, replaced as wicketkeeper by Phil Emery and as captain by Geoff Lawson.